-Lee Harper went from being a non-league goalkeeper at Sittingbourne to David Seaman’s understudy at Arsenal in 1994 – and, remarkably, he actually played in the Premier League.
+Lee Harper went from being a non-league goalkeeper at Sittingbourne to David Seaman’s understudy at Arsenal in 1994 – and, remarkably, he even played in the Premier League.

 To play once but never again in the top flight might sound like something of a failure, or at least a missed opportunity, but in our One-Game Wonders series we’ve spoken to many players who see it as anything but.